 Like many unknowing dog owners, I used to allow my dogs to ride in the back seat or hitch of the car without worrying about their safety.
-They lay down and were calm, so I never saw a need to use a dog crate in the car.
+They lay down and were calm, so I never saw a need to use a dog crate for car travel.

 When I got Sitka, however, there was no sitting calmly in the car while I drove.